persteenolsen/umbraco-13-starter-one/README.md

 - 500 Error Page by web.config and 500.html

+- 503 Error Page by web.config and 503.html

 # Sync your remote Prod changes to your local Dev

 Yor will need to commit the changes from the sqlite-wal file to sqlite.db at the Web Hotel before downloading to local Dev: